wiblingen/DASH-UPRAVA/README.md

 ### Features in Official Pi-Star Which are Intentionally Omitted in `W0CHP-PiStar-Dash`

+* DSTARrepeater mode/controller type removed: WPSD operates in the more modern and updated/supported MMDVM mode only, and the legacy DSTARrepeater functionality is gone.
+You can still run WPSD as a D-Star hotspot/repeater, of course.
 * Upgrade notice/nag in header (unnecessary and a hacky implementation).
 This has been replaced by my own unobtrusive and configurable dashboard update notifier; displayed in the upper-right hand side of the top header.
 * "Upgrade" feature via the dashboard and command line (`pistar-upgrade`) is removed.
 The "Update" feature via the dashboard and command line (`pistar-update`) takes care of all upgrades/updates.